servo/book/src/hacking/building-for-openharmony.md

 #### Downloading via DevEco Studio

 [DevEco Studio] is an IDE for developing applications for HarmonyOS NEXT and OpenHarmony.
-It supports Windows and MacOS.
+It supports Windows and macOS.
 You can manage installed OpenHarmony SDKs by clicking File->Settings and selecting "OpenHarmony SDK".
 After setting a suitable installation path, you can select the components you want to install for each available API version.
 DevEco Studio will automatically download and install the components for you.